-VALVE OPERATION & SYSTEM DESIGN CEU TRAINING COURSE
+VALVE CONTROLS CEU TRAINING COURSE

 This short technical continuing education course will address the function, application and selection of various valves (control devices) used in every stage of the water treatment cycle from raw water intake to the treated wastewater discharge.
 This course will cover criteria for selecting and applying check valves, air relief, automatic valves on wells, in raw water pumping stations, in the water treatment plant, and in potable water storage and distribution systems as well as in sewage lift stations, on force mains, in wastewater treatment plants, on effluent and reuse pumping.
+Of the 183 different TLC courses, this course is designed for the sixth grade reading level for Operators that do not have upper level reading skills.